Teaching

 University of British Columbia 2012-present

-I also serve as a clinical supervisor for graduate student therapists seeing clients in the training clinic housed in our department.
-I am strongly committed to interventions, and I enjoy supervising because it helps keep me connected to the diverse clinical needs of adults, families, and children.
+I also serve as a clinical supervisor for graduate student therapists seeing clients.
+I am strongly committed to interventions, and I enjoy supervising because it helps keep me connected to the diverse clinical needs of families and children.

 Psychology 7655 (Seminar in Child Psychopathology), University of Virginia 2006-2010